 Heat the Skillet:

-In a skillet, heat 1 tablespoon olive oil over medium-high heat until hot.
+Heat 1 tablespoon olive oil in a skillet over medium-high heat until hot.

 Cook the Steak: